Network Sovereignty vs Cloud Subscriptions

 Total Cost of Ownership$5,400 - $7,000+$4,500

 *Estimates based on an 8-camera system.
 Cloud costs assume modest price increases over a decade.
-Sovereign system value increases as privacy becomes scarcer.
+Actual cost varies with retention requirements, camera count, and whether the property needs off-site backup.

 From the Field